antsalm/JRT-webserver/README.md

 9. Navigate to `/docker/JRT-webserver/` or the folder with `docker-compose.yml`.
 Start the container with command `sudo docker compose up -d`
 10. Navigate to `http://<pi-ip-address>:<port>/timing.html` (Note, there is no `index.html` on `_files_to_export_on_webserver`, but I created one fancy example for you.)

 To keep this up to date.
-You have to rebuild the image with new set of _files_to_export_on_webserver when Joel updates his Timing software.
+You have to rebuild the image with new set of `_files_to_export_on_webserver` dump when Joel updates his Timing software.